-Students are expected to maintain professionalism at their externship location by attending the minimum amount of hours per week in accordance with their agreed upon externship schedule.
-Students are allowed two (2) excused occurrences3 from their externship with documentation provided to the Externship Coordinator.
+Students are expected to maintain professionalism at their externship location by attending the minimum number of hours per week in accordance with their agreed upon externship schedule.
+Students are allowed two (2) excused occurrences from their externship with documentation provided to the Externship Coordinator.
 If a student has more than two (2) occurrences or an unexcused occurrence, an externship jeopardy letter will be sent with a one (1) week deadline to respond.
 If the student does not respond to the externship jeopardy letter within the deadline, the student will be reviewed for dismissal by the Program Chair, Externship Coordinator, and Director of Education.

 Externship timesheets are required to be approved by the office manager or doctor using the contracted third-party externship software.
 It is the responsibility of the student to submit timesheets every week to the Externship Coordinator.
-These hours are recorded into MedQuest College's student information system and are reported weekly.
 The first (1st) occasion that a timesheet has not been turned in to MedQuest College the student will be contacted by the Externship Coordinator.
 The student will be given one (1) week to respond.
-The second (2nd) occasion that a timesheet has not been turned in the student will be sent an externship jeopardy letter with a one (1) week deadline to respond.
+The second (2nd) occasion that a timesheet has not been turned in, the student will be sent an externship jeopardy letter with a one (1) week deadline to respond.
 If the student does not respond to the externship jeopardy letter within the deadline, the student will be reviewed for dismissal by the Program Chair, Externship Coordinator, and Director of Education.